ubcxzhang/KRS/README.md

 - Main figure of the MSE was created using `[your_directory]/result/rda files/bias.abs.GDSCtrain.rda`.

-- Main figure of the GO and KEGG were created using `[your_directory]/result/rda files/enrichmentplot.rda`.
+- Main figure of the GO and KEGG analysis was created using `[your_directory]/result/rda files/enrichmentplot.rda`.

-- Main figure of PPI was created using the Cytoscape.
+- Main figure of PPI hub-gene network was created using the Cytoscape.

 - Main figure of Cmap was created using `[your_directory]/result/csv files/ccle.csv` and `[your_directory]/result/csv files/gdsc.csv`.